pantheon-systems/documentation/source/content/guides/git/02-git-config.md

       ssh://codeserver.dev.xxx@codeserver.dev.xxx.drush.in:2222/~/repository.git
       ```

-1. In the **Destination Path** field, enter the local path where you want to clone the repository.
+1. Enter the local path where you want to clone the repository in the **Destination Path** field.

-1. In the the **Name** field, enter your site name.
+1. Enter your site name in the the **Name** field.

 ![SourceTree git Configuration](../../../images/sourcetree-config.png)